open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 with Vagrant commands from any directory.
 For example:
 "vagrant destroy 1a2b3c4d"
 ```
-If you have a different message, your vagrant is powered off, you have multiple machines of the same name, or you have another technical issue.
+If you have a different message, either your Vagrant machine is powered off, or you have multiple machines with the same name, or you are experiencing some other technical issue.

-If your vagrant is powered off, use `vagrant up` to turn it on.
+If your Vagrant machine is powered off, use `vagrant up` to turn it on.
 To shut down your machine, use `vagrant halt`.
-These two commands require that you are in the right directory.
+Both of these commands need to be issued within the right directory.
 To destroy your machine entirely, use `vagrant destroy`.
-Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a communityBeLL if you wish to use it.
-It requires that you enter your password and this is not undoable.
+Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.

-We suggest doing some light googling to tell you more about the background and commands of vagrant.
+We suggest doing some light googling to find out more about the background and commands of vagrant.
 Use `vagrant --help` for other commands that you may need.
 See `vagrant --help` below:

 ```
 Usage: vagrant [options] <command> [<args>]